-2024-002 Bank reconciliations

-Finding Type: Material weakness in internal control
+2024-002 Finding Type - Material weakness in internal control - Bank reconciliations

-Criteria: Management is required to create proper internal controls over cash that require a monthly bank reconciliation to be performed on all cash accounts within an entity to determine that the ending bank balance is reconciled to the general ledger balance on a timely basis and all reconciling items are properly accounted for and recorded.
+Criteria - Management is required to create proper internal controls over cash, that requires a monthly bank reconciliation to be performed on all cash accounts within an entity to determine that the ending bank balance is reconciled to the general ledger balance on a timely basis and all reconciling items are properly accounted for and recorded.

-Condition: The Academy did not prepare timely bank reconciliations for the months of January through April 2024.
+Condition - The Academy did not prepare timely bank reconciliations for the months of January through April 2024.
 The reconciled January through April 2024 bank reconciliations were not completed until June 2024.

-Context: Four out of twelve months of bank reconciliations were not reconciled on a timely basis.
+Context - Four out of twelve months of bank reconciliations were not reconciled on a timely basis.

-Cause/Effect: There was personnel turnover during the year in roles that assisted in reconciling the bank statements.
+Cause/Effect - There was personnel turnover during the year in roles that assisted in reconciling the bank statements.

-Recommendation: Although there is a formal policy regarding the monthend cash reconciliations and approval process, the process was not followed.
+Recommendation - Although there is a formal policy regarding the month-end cash reconciliations and approval process, the process was not followed.
 We recommend that management review its policies and institute controls to assure that they are followed in the future.

-View of responsible officials and planned corrective action plan: Management agrees with the finding.
+View of Responsible Officials and Corrective Action Plan - Management agrees with the finding.
 See corrective action plan.